 We are very interested in helping couples move beyond the struggles and conflicts that they are experiencing right now.
-We want to know what you have done to change your situation, what has worked and what has not worked for you.
+We want to know what you have done to change your situation, and what has worked and not worked for you.
 We are careful not to duplicate what hasn’t worked for you in previous marital therapy.

 This is more commonplace than you think!
 It is perfectly all right that only one member wants to participate in counseling.
-Sometimes the other member does not think that marriage counseling will be useful, while other times they may be afraid, ashamed, angry, secretive or too proud for marriage counseling.
+Sometimes the other member does not think that marriage counseling will be useful, while other times they may be afraid, ashamed, angry, secretive, or too proud for marriage counseling.
 There may be a split in what each partner wants in their marriage: one partner may even be considering divorce while the other member wishes to remain married.

 Is there a “right approach” to doing marital therapy?

 There isn’t one “right approach” to doing therapy, as there isn’t one “right way” to live.
 We use many therapeutic approaches when meeting with couples and tailor marital therapy to respect everyone’s needs.
-We provide education on what research offers to improve marriages, and, in the case of Robert Smith’s experience, 39 years of clinical experience.
-It is important to know that all couples go through stages, changes and conflicts.
+We provide education on what research offers to improve marriages, and, in the case of Robert Smith’s experience, 40-plus years of clinical experience.
+It is important to know that all couples go through stages, changes, and conflicts.
 During these times of transition and change, it is important to learn how to “ride the waves.”